engie-group/zabel-elements/README.md

 If an existing library already provides some of the needed functionality, a wrapper class can be written that will use this existing library as a client.
+Do not inherit from it.

 Wrapper classes have two parts: a _base_ part that implements single API calls (and possibly pagination), and a _regular_ part that